Nullvora/mabor/README.md

 run models.
 The naive way of handling memory is that each tensor has its own memory space, which is allocated when the tensor is created then deallocated as the tensor gets out of scope.
 However, allocating and deallocating data is very costly, so a memory pool is often required to achieve good throughput.
-Burn offers an infrastructure that allows for easily creating and selecting memory management strategies for backends.
-For more details on memory management in Burn, see [this blog post](https://burn.dev/blog/creating-high-performance-asynchronous-backends-with-burn-compute).
+Mabor offers an infrastructure that allows for easily creating and selecting memory management strategies for backends.
+For more details on memory management in Mabor, see [this blog post](https://burn.dev/blog/creating-high-performance-asynchronous-backends-with-burn-compute).

-Another very important memory optimization of Burn is that we keep track of when a tensor can be mutated in-place just by using the ownership system well.
+Another very important memory optimization of Mabor is that we keep track of when a tensor can be mutated in-place just by using the ownership system well.
 Even though it is a rather small memory optimization on its own, it adds up considerably when training or running inference with larger models and contributes to reduce the memory usage even more.
 For more information, see